 What’s the difference between painted and stained shutters?
-The primary differentiator between a shutter that’s stained or painted is how the shutter material interacts with the color.
+The primary differentiator between a shutter that’s stained or painted is the way the shutter material interacts with the color.
 Paint sits on top of the shutter, just coating the surface.
-Stains conversely, seep into the shutter, bonding to the natural wood or Polywood material.Both methods come with their individual benefits.
-There are often more color options for paints.
+Stains conversely, seep into the shutter, becoming a part of the natural wood or Polywood material.Both methods come with their individual benefits.
+There are often more color choices for paints.
 With stained shutters, the color won’t obscure the natural wood grain, so you’re able to see the natural knots and ridges of the material without it being masked by a layer of paint.For your in-home window design consultation, our team will bring paint and stain samples right to your door so you can easily color match with your current design.